vavnilov/Manuelas/README.md

 An e-commerce platform built fully with Ruby on Rails.

-Clone the repository and run:
+Clone the repository, make sure to have Rails installed, and run the following commands:

-# rails s
+rails db:migrate

-to begin the server
+rails s